mbmahiout/mbmahiout.github.io/index.md

 # About
 As an analyst in the actuarial function of an insurance company, my day-to-day work consists of coding, statistics, and data analysis.
-In broad strokes, my scientific interests are centered around brains, physics, and machine learning.
+My scientific interests are centered around brains, physics, and machine learning.

 # Contact
 **E-mail:** marius.b.mahiout@gmail.com